TanmoySG/logsmith-monitor/README.md

 node .
 ```

-Docker based deployment solution to be added soon for easy start-up.
+Docker based deployment will be added soon for easy start-up.
 Read for more options and configurations [here](./documentation/README.md).